altomator/IIIF/README.md

           }, ...
 ```

-These ALTO files may be dereferenced on the fly thanks to the Gallica OCR API:
+These ALTO files could also be dereferenced on the fly thanks to the Gallica OCR API:
 [ALTO file #19, document ID bpt6k9604118j](https://gallica.bnf.fr/RequestDigitalElement?O=bpt6k9604118j&E=ALTO&Deb=19)

 IIIF viewers need an extension to display the OCR content.
 Johannes Baiter (MDZ Digital Library team, Bavarian State Library) developped such a Mirador 3 [plugin](https://github.com/dbmdz/mirador-textoverlay) that can be used to open our OCR test: